 Since its inception, the Institute has developed expanding networks throughout the Americas.
-Beginning with the first Encuentro in Rio de Janeiro in 2000, Encuentros have been held in Monterrey, Mexico, Lima, Peru, New York City, Belo Horizonte, Brazil and Buenos Aires, Argentina, in partnership with institutions such as Centro Cultural Recoleta, Uni-Rio, and UFMG, to name only a few.
-These conference/festivals have evolved into large-scale biannual events with close to 500 participants from across the Americas.
-The 2009 Encuentro will take place at the Universidad Nacional de Colombia in Bogotá.
-The Institute currently has fifteen member universities in the United States and has developed partnerships with important New York organizations like El Museo del Barrio, The Culture Project, La MaMa, and The Bronx Academy of Arts and Dance (BAAD).
-Our trilingual online journal, e-misférica, has now published nine issues, featuring original work on topics including Performance and the Law, Aboriginal Performance, Sexualities in the Americas, Affect and Performance, and Body Politics/Corpografías, enabling collaborative and comparative perspectives on performance and politics throughout the hemisphere.
-In 2008, H.I. inaugurated Centro Hemisférico/FOMMA, its first regional research and cultural center, located in San Cristóbal de las Casas, in the Mexican state of Chiapas.
-Centro Hemisférico/FOMMA is collaboration with la Fortaleza de la Mujer Maya, a Mayan women's theater collective and NGO, and is made possible by support from NYU and the Ford Foundation.
+Beginning with the first Encuentro in Rio de Janeiro in 2000, Encuentros have been held in Monterrey, Mexico; Lima, Peru; New York City, USA; Belo Horizonte, Brazil; Buenos Aires, Argentina; Bogotá, Colombia; and São Paulo, Brazil.
+These conference/festivals have evolved into large-scale biannual events with close to 700 participants from across the Americas.
+The Institute currently has over 45 member universities and has developed partnerships with important New York organizations like La MaMa E.T.C., BAX/Brooklyn Arts Exchange, Dixon Place, HERE, El Museo del Barrio, and The Bronx Academy of Arts and Dance (BAAD).
+Our trilingual online journal, e-misférica, has now published two issues per year since 2004, featuring original work on topics including Dissidence, Archives, Performance and the Law, Aboriginal Performance, Sexualities in the Americas, Affect and Performance, and Body Politics/Corpografías, enabling collaborative and comparative perspectives on performance and politics throughout the hemisphere.
+From 2008 to 2013, Hemi collaboratively ran Centro Hemisférico/FOMMA, its first regional research and cultural center, located in San Cristóbal de las Casas, in the Mexican state of Chiapas.
+Centro Hemisférico/FOMMA was a collaboration with la Fortaleza de la Mujer Maya (FOMMA), a Mayan women's theater collective and NGO, and was made possible by support from NYU and the Ford Foundation.

-During this time, the Institute has also built a strong administrative base at NYU.
-Initially a project housed in the Department of Performance Studies at the Tisch School of the Arts, the Institute now benefits from the support and collaboration of several schools within NYU, including the College of Arts and Sciences and the Steinhardt School of Culture, Education and Human Development, with participating faculty and students from Anthropology, Performance Studies, Art, Visual Studies, Cinema Studies, Spanish and Portuguese, and the Center for Latin American and Caribbean Studies.
+Since 1998, the Institute has also built a strong administrative base at NYU.
+Initially a project housed in the Department of Performance Studies at the Tisch School of the Arts, Hemi now benefits from the support and collaboration of several schools within NYU, including the College of Arts and Sciences and the Steinhardt School of Culture, Education and Human Development, with participating faculty and students from Anthropology, Performance Studies, Art, Visual Studies, Cinema Studies, Spanish and Portuguese, and the Center for Latin American and Caribbean Studies.
 In 2007 the Institute received an endowment from the Ford Foundation and became a University-wide initiative administratively located within the Office of the Provost.

-In recent years, H.I. has also diversified its sources of support.
-Most important has been the grant awarded by the Andrew W. Mellon Foundation to the Institute and New York University Libraries for the creation of the Hemispheric Institute Digital Video Library (HIDVL), the world's first permanent video collection of performance practices in the Americas.
-Along with the capacity for state-of-the-art digitization, this archive now includes over five hundred hours of digital video and trilingual supporting materials that will be available to scholars, artists, and interested audiences through its website.
-With support of The Rockefeller Brothers Fund, the Institute has recently launched the Hemispheric New York initiative.
+Over the years, Hemi has received diverse sources of support.
+Most transformative has been the grant awarded by the Andrew W. Mellon Foundation to the Institute and New York University Libraries for the creation of the Hemispheric Institute Digital Video Library (HIDVL), the world's first permanent video collection of performance practices in the Americas.
+Along with the capacity for state-of-the-art digitization, this archive now includes over six hundred hours of digital video and trilingual supporting materials that will be available to scholars, artists, and interested audiences through its website.
+With seed support from The Rockefeller Brothers Fund, and later the Rockefeller Foundation Cultural Innovation Fund, the Institute launched the Hemispheric New York Performance Network.
 Through public performances and workshops, an emerging performers program, and collaboration with local cultural institutions, Hemispheric New York seeks to highlight the hemispheric encounters and the artistic vitality that make New York City the Americas’ greatest cultural crossroads.

 Since 2007, the Hemispheric Institute is administratively housed in the Office of the Provost at New York University.
 It continues to receive institutional support from the Department of Performance Studies, the Tisch School of the Arts, the Faculty of Arts and Letters, and the Steinhardt School of Culture, Education and Human Development, The Office of the Vice President for Academic Affairs, NYU Libraries, the NYU Humanities Council, The Office of the Dean of Global Activities, The Juan Carlos of Spain Center, and the Office of Information Technology Services.